 The assessment has concluded that there are no known buried remains within the Site Area that constitute heritage assets of National Importance that would require preservation in-situ.
-However, there are several potential non-designated heritage assets of potential Local Importance lying within the boundary of the Site Area.
-These all comprise elements of the site's development as a residential area on the northern fringe of Rochdale from the early nineteenth century.
+However, there are several potential non-designated heritage assets of local, and potentially borough, importance lying within the boundary of the Site Area.
+These all comprise elements of the site's development as a residential area on the northern fringe of Rochdale from the early 19th century.

-The proposed development may involve the disturbance below-ground archaeological remains, and specifically physical remains of late eighteenth- or early nineteenth-century workers' housing in the western part of the proposed development area.
+The proposed development may involve the disturbance below-ground archaeological remains, and specifically physical remains of late 18th- or early 19th-century workers' housing in parts of the proposed development area.
 Where appropriate because of their significance, mitigation will need to be undertaken through an archaeological record (NPPF 2012, paras 141).

 In the first instance, an intrusive investigation of the Site Area via evaluation trenching or a watching brief during earth-moving works associated with the proposed demolition may be merited to establish the presence or absence, extent and significance of buried archaeological remains.
-This would enable an appropriate strategy to be formulated to mitigate the impact of development on the archaeological resource, in line with the guidance provided by the National Planning Policy Framework and local planning policy.
-Any such scheme of archaeological investigation should be devised in consultation with the Greater Manchester Archaeological Advisory Service in their capacity as archaeological advisors to Rochdale Borough Council.
+This would enable an appropriate strategy to be formulated to mitigate the harm of development on the archaeological resource, in line with the guidance provided by the National Planning Policy Framework and local planning policy.

-10. Sources
+Sources